aljosavister/template-ts-nodejs/README.md

-# Template for nodejs
+# Template for Node.js

-This template is a boilerplate for a new Typescript project.
+This template is a boilerplate for a new Node.js TypeScript project.

 It contains:
-- Project for vscode with launcher and tasks
+- Project for Visual Studio Code with launcher and tasks
-- Configured for ESM
+- It is configured for ESM
-- With dependencies: dotenv, typescript, prettier, eslint, copyfiles
+- The project depends on dotenv, typescript, prettier, eslint and copyfiles
-- Start, build, lint scripts
+- Start and build script is using local tsc

 Template can be invoked with ntscli:
 ```
 npx ntscli init myproject
 ```